-Albania: NGOs seek cancellation of HPP projects on the Vjosa river29.
-September 2019. / SEE Energy News
+Albania: NGOs seek cancellation of HPP projects on the Vjosa river, SEE Energy News

 More than 150 non-governmental organizations (NGO) have sent a joint letter to Albanian Prime Minister Edi Rama, seeking the cancellation of projects for the construction of hydropower plants on the Vjosa river.

 According to the letter, the Vjosa river is a hotspot for biodiversity and home to many endangered species in Europe, but there are currently 45 projects for the construction of HPPs – eight at the river’s main course and 37 at her tributaries.
 Therefore, NGOs urge the Government to immediately suspend all ongoing hydropower developments in the Vjosa catchment until a strategic environmental impact assessment and an integrated river basin management plan, which takes into account social aspects, particularly the potential of ecotourism, has been elaborated.

 The NGOs are particularly concerned about the ongoing implementation process for the HPP Kalivac since the environmental impact assessment (EIA) study for the project is scheduled to be conducted within approximately three months, an unrealistic timespan to prepare a study for a project of such size.